The Best Swimming Pools in Reykjavik

 Weekends from 9 AM - 9 PM

-Alftaneslaug is a modern and family-friendly swimming facility located in Alftanes, Gardabaer, just a short drive from Reykjavik.
-This pool complex offers a range of amenities suitable for visitors of all ages.
-One of its highlights is an indoor pool, measuring 39 by 26 feet (12 by 8 meters), which is ideal for parents with young children to play or practice swimming in a comfortable setting.
+Just a short drive from Reykjavik is this family-friendly swimming facility located in Alftanes, Gardabaer.
+The complex offers a range of amenities suitable for visitors of all ages.
+One of its highlights is an indoor pool that measures 39 by 26 feet (12 by 8 meters), ideal for young children who want to play or practice swimming in a comfortable setting.

-Alftaneslaug also features an outdoor pool that spans 82 feet (25 meters), along with two hot tubs, a children’s pool, and a sauna for relaxation.
-A standout feature is Iceland's only wave pool, providing a unique and playful experience for all visitors.
-For thrill-seekers, the facility includes two exciting water slides: one that is 33 feet (10 meters) high and another that stretches 279 feet (85 meters) long.
+Alftaneslaug also features an outdoor pool that spans 82 feet (25 meters), two hot tubs, a children’s pool, and a sauna for relaxation.
+A standout feature is Iceland's only wave pool.
+Thrill-seekers love the facility’s two exciting water slides, one that’s 33 feet (10 meters) high and another that stretches 279 feet (85 meters).

-The pool is open year-round, allowing guests to enjoy its amenities in any season.
-Alftaneslaug is also designed to be accessible, with facilities accommodating individuals with disabilities.
+The pool is open year-round and accommodates people with disabilities.
 Whether you're looking to relax, swim, or enjoy fun activities with family, Alftaneslaug offers a welcoming environment for everyone.

 Alftaneslaug